AMCAS Work and Activities: How to Write & Categorize

 • Use “Other” sparingly.
 It's a black box.
 Only use it if nothing else fits.

 • Avoid trying to game the system.
-Labeling a research paper as a “Presentation” because it was almost accepted is a bad look.
+Labeling a research paper as a “Presentation” because it was almost accepted will hurt your application.

-• Be honest, but strategic.
-Choose the lens that gives your experience the clearest value, not the flashiest one.
+• Choose the right lens.
+It should give your experience the clearest value, not the flashiest one.

 Categories Every Applicant Should Have